thindil/dockerada/README.md

 it doesn't have Ada compiler installed.
 Can be used only to `gnatprove` a SPARK code.

-Exaple usage:
+Example usage:

-`sudo docker run -w /app -v $(pwd):/app ghcr.io/thindil/adaspark:2021 bin/sh -c "gnatprove -P myproject.gpr"`
+`sudo docker run -w /app -v $(pwd):/app ghcr.io/thindil/adaspark:2021 /bin/sh -c "gnatprove -P myproject.gpr"`

 ## Usage